2004 Democratic National Convention keynote address: Drafting

-Convention
+Convention and final preparations

+The FleetCenter in Boston during the 2004 DNC.

-The 2004 Democratic National Convention (DNC), held at the FleetCenter (now the TD Garden) in Boston, Massachusetts, began on July 26, with Obama scheduled to address the delegates the following evening.
-The Obama campaign was unhappy with the time slot and hoped to change it, as that night would not be covered by the major networks.
+The 2004 Democratic National Convention was held at the FleetCenter in Boston, Massachusetts, from July 26 to 29, 2004.
+Obama was scheduled to address the delegates on the second night.
+The Obama campaign was unhappy with the time slot and hoped to change it, as that night would not be covered by the major television networks.

-Obama arrived in Boston at 1:30 am EDT Sunday the 25th on a chartered Hawker jet, delayed in Illinois because of a hold up on the state budget.
-The aircraft was provided for him because that same morning Obama made his first appearance on Meet the Press, hosted by Tim Russert.
-During the interview, Obama touched upon what he hoped to achieve in the speech:
+After delaying his trip for a budget vote at the Illinois state capitol, Obama arrived in Boston at 1:30 am EDT on Sunday, July 25, on a chartered Hawker jet.
+On the same morning, Obama made his first appearance on Meet the Press.
+During an interview with the host, Tim Russert, Obama touched on his aims for the speech: